luhmann/agent-harness/README.md

 ### Hybrid Authentication Strategy

-This setup uses a "hybrid" authentication approach:
+This setup uses a "hybrid" authentication approach for **both agents**:

-1. **First Run**: If you have Claude Code installed on your host and are logged in, credentials are copied to the container automatically
+1. **First Run**: If you have the agent installed on your host and are logged in, credentials are copied to the container automatically
-2. **Manual Login**: If no host credentials exist, you'll be prompted to login once inside Claude Code using `/login`
+2. **Manual Login**: If no host credentials exist, you'll be prompted to login once inside the agent
-3. **Persistence**: After successful login, credentials are stored in a Docker volume and persist across container restarts
+3. **Persistence**: After successful login, credentials are stored in Docker volumes and persist across container restarts

 ### Logging In

-If you need to manually authenticate:
+**Claude Code:**
 1. When Claude Code starts, run: `/login`
 2. Choose your account type:
    - **Claude.ai** (recommended) - Use your Claude subscription
    - **Claude Console** - Use API credits
 3. Complete authentication in your browser
+4. Credentials saved in `claude-config` volume

+**Codex CLI:**
+1. When Codex CLI starts, run: `codex login`
+2. Authenticate with your **ChatGPT Plus/Pro/Team/Enterprise** account
+3. Complete OAuth flow in your browser
-4. Credentials are automatically saved
+4. Credentials saved in `codex-config` volume

 ### Switching Accounts